The Statute of Limitations is a law that limits the time within which an individual can bring a claim.

 In any action in which it can be shown that fraud, concealment, or intentional misrepresentation of fact prevented the discovery of the injury, the period of limitations will be extended forward an additional two (2) years, however, in no event to exceed seven (7) years from the date the incident giving rise to the injury occurred except in the case of a minor child before the child’s eighth (8th) birthday.

-If you have any questions regarding the Statute of Limitations for a medical malpractice claim, please contact Michael P. Bonner, Esq. at [email protected] Mr. Bonner is an attorney with thirty (30) years of experience handling medical malpractice claims for both healthcare providers and patients injured by medical malpractice.
+If you have any questions regarding the Statute of Limitations for a medical malpractice claim, contact Bonner Law at 305-676-8800 for a free consultation.
+We have over 30 years of experience representing patients and healthcare providers in medical malpractice litigation.